 Growth teams need to perform a lot of data analysis for their daily operations.
-For this analysis, they need to have the right data access at the right time.
+For this analysis, they need to have the correct data access at the right time.
 MoEngage Open Analytics enables growth teams to access the latest data on the MoEngage platform in real-time directly from the data storage.
 MoEngage allows customers to directly query the data warehouse and get desired data.

 Capabilities of Open Analytics

 MoEngage open analytics can help with -

 - Read and Query data using SQL queries through a console or Programmatically via API

 - Visualize the data on the Open Analytics console through in-build visualization methods available

 Enable Open Analytics

 MoEngage requires 2 sets of information to enable open analytics -

 - Email ids of users

 - The static IP address.
 (This can be your VPN IP as well.
 Make sure you provide the static IP, IPs provided by your network provider will not work)